-WFIRST (for Wide Field Infrared Survey Telescope) is planned NASA space observatory for dark energy/cosmology and extra-solar planet research, including a coronagraph for exoplanet direct imaging.
+WFIRST (for Wide Field Infrared Survey Telescope) is a planned NASA space observatory for dark energy/cosmology and extra-solar planet research, including a coronagraph for exoplanet direct imaging.
 Plans also includes observing gravitational microlensing transients.
 It will use a surplus National Reconnaissance Office telescope that is the same size as HST (2.4m).
 Current plans are to launch in the mid 2020s.

 The original WFIRST proposal (2011-2012) included construction of a new 1.3 meter telescope.
 While both variants were under consideration, the now-adopted plan was called WFIRST-AFTA (Astrophysics Focused Telescope Assets).

 WFIRST is essentially a rename of the JDEM (Joint Dark Energy Mission) proposal (of circa 2005-2010), a mission plan superseding various dark energy research proposals, including SNAP (Supernova Acceleration Probe), Destiny (Dark Energy Space Telescope), and ADEPT (Advanced Dark Energy Physics Telescope).